Linux Installations

 sudo sh -c 'echo -e "[expandrive]\nname=expandrive\nbaseurl=https://packages.expandrive.com/rpm\nenabled=1\ngpgcheck=1\ngpgkey=https://packages.expandrive.com/keys/expandrive.asc" > /etc/yum.repos.d/expandrive.repo'

-Then update your package cache and install Expandrive using dnf (Fedora 22 and above):
+Then update the package cache and install ExpanDrive with `dnf` (Fedora 22 and above):

 sudo dnf check-update